FHantke/brave-browser-wiki/Brave-Release-Schedule.md

 | 1.71.x  |    130   | October 9, 2024     | October 15, 2024    |                                            |
 | 1.72.x  |    131   | November 6, 2024    | November 12, 2024   |                                            |

+**`Note:`** As announced via https://security.googleblog.com/2023/08/an-update-on-chrome-security-updates.html, we'll be getting minor chromium bumps every Tuesday.
+These releases will sometime also include `P1` & `P2` issues that are deemed important enough to get out ASAP rather than waiting for a major release.
+For example, HackerOne reports or other issues that are affecting users in a major way.

 - All dates are approximate and are subject to change.
 - `Maintenance releases` are tentative and subject to change.
 - `Migration Date` is also the cutoff date to add strings that need to be translated for the release.